simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 - On_the_use_of_relative_brain_size.Rproj: R project file, if code is opened from this project the working directory is set automatically
 - README.md: markdown file with all information for this repository
 - bibliography.bib: BibTex file with all references
-- manuscript.Rmd: Rmarkdown file to compile the manuscript, including generating data and results
+- manuscript.Rmd: Rmarkdown file to compile the manuscript, including generating data and results, includes the Appendix with supplemental methods and results
 - manuscript.pdf: pdf version of the main text
-- supplemental materials.Rmd: Rmarkdown file to compile the supplemental materials, including generating data and results
-- supplemental-materials.pdf: pdf version of the supplemental materials

 ------------------------------------------------